 Thirdly, but just as important onto the interior design, get an interior designer involved in the finishes and material AT THE DESIGN STAGE!
 This will help to set the budget for the whole project and really give it the wow factor.
 A good interior design will also be able to advise on lighting requirements that will be pivotal to setting the ambiance the room.

-Forthly, I know I said 3.
-This one is optional consider a QS or Quantity surveyor.
+Fourthly, (I know I said 3, but this one is optional), consider a Quantity Surveyor, or QS.
 This is someone who will estimate the build costs from the indoor pool design so you know exactly what you are getting into from the start.
 This will also give you a good idea of the prices to expect when getting quotes from builders or main contractors.